beaurancourt/blog/markdown/rewriting-travel.md

 > Taking a closer look around the room, now that the excitement of the moment
 > was over, they discovered a large map of the area etched into stone.
 It
 > revealed a secret shortcut through the mountains into the area of the Hall of
-> Judgement, bearing west from Logiheimli, rather than north, as they had
+> Judgment, bearing west from Logiheimli, rather than north, as they had
 > intended.
 It looked like this pass would cut quite a distance off their
 > journey.